 Number of inches and temperature levels

-The preliminary number of inches of snow generally ranges from six inches to one foot, the National Weather Service office in the D.C. area said in a forecast prediction early Wednesday.
+More than twelve inches of snowfall are likely in areas such as the mid-Atlantic, the National Weather Service office in the D.C. area said in a forecast prediction on Friday.
 Model simulations vary in the amount of predicted snowfall; one estimates an amount upward of 15 inches is possible.

 Regardless of how much snow lands, the frigid temperatures will keep the ground covered for a while.

-As of Wednesday morning, the Weather Channel is tracking the temperature around 20 degrees this weekend.
-The temperature then slightly picks up on Monday before hitting 30 degrees next Wednesday.
+As of Friday morning, the Weather Channel is tracking the temperature around 20 degrees this weekend.
+Temperatures are forecasted to remain in the 20s until Feb.
+1, as of Friday morning.
 The numbers will more than likely change in the coming days.

 Alerts and advisories